16 Free Museums in Copenhagen You Can’t Afford to Miss

 How To Get To Glyptoteket

 Rådhuspladsen, 500 metres (547 yards) away, is the closest metro to Glyptoteket.
-Copenhagen’s central station is 750 metres (820 yards) away, and Tivoli is just across the road.
+Copenhagen’s central station is 750 metres (820 yards) away, and Tivoli Gardens is just across the road.

-Thorvaldsens Museum – Free Entry On Wednesday
+Thorvaldsen’s Museum – Free On Wednesday

 Thorvaldsens Museum was Denmark’s first museum and looks as beautiful today as it did more than 150 years ago.